top of page

 Reducing Emissions

 To reduce greenhouse gas emissions and utilize the valuable energy resources we produce, we select equipment and design our locations and procedures to minimize emissions.
-As you can see in the graph below, we have been successful in our efforts.
+As you can see in the graph, we have been successful in our efforts.

 1. Oxy is the first U.S. oil and gas company to endorse The World Bank's Zero Routine Flaring by 2030 initiative.
 In Colorado, we have already achieved zero routine flaring.

-3. Our innovative tankless production facility reduces air emissions in several ways.
-Tankless means we eliminated oil storage tanks, which significantly lowers facility emissions.
-Transporting oil off-site through a pipeline further reduces emissions associated with truck traffic.
-The design also uses compressed air to operate pneumatic controllers, which regulate pressure, flow, temperature, and liquid levels, on over 90% of our production.
+3. Our innovative production facilities reduces air emissions in several ways.
+By eliminating oil and water tanks, we significantly lowers facility emissions.
+Transporting oil and water off-site through a pipeline further reduces emissions associated with truck traffic.
+The facility design also uses compressed air to operate pneumatic controllers, which regulate pressure, flow, temperature, and liquid levels in over 90% of our production.
 Using compressed air eliminates emissions that typically come from natural gas-driven pneumatic controllers.

 Monitoring Emissions

 During drilling and completions, independent third-party environmental air quality experts perform continuous air quality monitoring.
-The Colorado Department of Public Health and Environment (CDPHE) approves our air monitoring program and receives monthly reports.
-You can find summaries of the monthly monitoring reports on our webpage under Project Updates.
+The Colorado Department of Public Health and Environment (CDPHE) and the Energy & Carbon Management Commission (ECMC) approve our air monitoring program and receive monthly reports.
+You can find the monthly monitoring reports created by the third-party consultant on our webpage under Project Updates.
+Since 2020, we've collected over 11,500 samples and all are well below the CDPHE Health Guidance Values of 9 Parts Per Billion.

 Independent third-party air quality experts use traditional and innovative technologies to add context to and validate the data collected.
 Air monitoring stations include a weather station, a hydrocarbon analyzer, and carbon sorbent tubes.
 In addition, strategically placed air canisters may supplement data from the air monitoring stations.
 Air samples are collected and analyzed according to EPA standards.
 The results are compared to health guideline values set by the CDPHE.